Ngozi Chuma-Udeh

-Ngozi Therese Chuma-Udeh (/ŋgɔzi tə’ri:zə tʃu:mə ude/) is a Nigerian Professor of English (African and comparative literature stress).
-She is a teacher, an orator, academic, novelist, poet, and activist for women and children.
-She served as the University Orator at Anambra State University (now Chukwuemeka Odumegwu Ojukwu University) from 2012 to 2017 and is currently the Commissioner for the Anambra State Ministry of Education and the Secretary, Anambra State Education Advisory Board.
+Ngozi Therese Chuma-Udeh (/ŋgɔzi tə’ri:zə tʃu:mə ude/) is a Nigerian academic who is a Professor of English, orator, novelist and poet.
+She was a university orator at Chukwuemeka Odumegwu Ojukwu University from 2012 to 2017.
+She has served as the Anambra State Commissioner for Education since March 2022 under the governorship of Charles Soludo.

 Education

 Chuma-Udeh attended the University of Port Harcourt, where she received a B.A. degree in English language and Literature/letters.
 She moved to Nnamdi Azikiwe University, where she obtained an M.A. in English language and literature/letters and a PhD in comparative literature.

 Career

 Chuma-Udeh is a fiction editor at Sentinel Literary Quarterly, United Kingdom.
 She also served as the department head of English, Anambra State University for two tenures.
 She served as Coordinator General English Studies, Anambra State University for two tenures; Associate Dean of Arts; Dean Faculty of Arts and chair, Local Organizing Committee for Faculty of Arts International Conferences.
 Ngozi is also an editor/reviewer for PMLA (Journal of the Modern Language Association MLA); associate editor, ANSU Journal of Integrated Knowledge and associate editor, ANSU Journal of Arts and Social Science, Anambra State University.

 On 11 April 2022, the Governor of Anambra State, Prof. Charles Chukwuma Soludo, appointed Chuma-Udeh as the Anambra State Commissioner for Education.
 On her assumption of duty as the Commissioner for Education in Anambra State, she first met with the management staff of the Ministry of Education, Board members of the Post Primary Schools Service Commission and the Anambra State Universal Basic Education Board.
 That first meeting discussed the strategies for enabling the achievement of the goals of the Education sector in Anambra State.

 In 2023 during her activities with the teachers in Anambra State, she charged the Head teachers to, "inculcate ethics and morality in the children urging them to continually pray with the children."